 Symbolism means an artistic and poetic expression or style using figurative images and indirect ideas to express mystical concepts, emotions, and states of mind.
 It also refers to symbols writers use to convey specific meanings, and they vary depending on the circumstances.
-Symbolism in The Great Gatsby carries different meanings to different readers based on their perception.
-Some of the significant symbols used in The Great Gatsby have been discussed below.
+Symbolism in The Great Gatsby carries different meanings to different readers based on their perceptions.
+Some of the significant symbols used in The Great Gatsby are discussed below.

 Symbolism in The Great Gatsby